This document lists all the commands in Hookmark for which there are keyboard shortcuts.

 - ⌘9 opens the ninth linked item

-It is possible to navigate the network of Hook links, using keyboard shortcuts you would expect.
-In other words, Hook implements e-macs style navigation shortcuts (⌃B, ⌃F, ⌃A, ⌃E), and also Safari navigation keyboard shortcuts (⌘ key combined with arrow keys).
+It is possible to navigate the network of Hookmark links, using keyboard shortcuts you would expect.
+In other words, Hookmark implements emacs style navigation shortcuts (⌃B, ⌃F, ⌃A, ⌃E), and also Safari-style navigation keyboard shortcuts (command ⌘ key combined with arrow keys).

-When a link is selected, you can use the ▶ (right-arrow) key or ⌃F to “navigate into” the link. the Title bar of the Hook window takes on the name of this link.
-Therefore, the Title bar menu then applies to the linked object. the LINKS section is then updated to contain all the links of the item you’ve “entered”.
+When a link is selected, you can use the ▶ (right-arrow) key or ⌃F to “navigate into” the link.
+The Title bar of the Hookmark window takes on the name of this link.
+Therefore, the Title bar menu then applies to the linked object.
+The LINKS section is then updated to contain all the links of the item you’ve “entered”.

-After you’ve navigated “into” a link, you can navigate backwards with the ◀ (back-arrow key) or ⌃B.
+After you’ve focused on a link (in HOOKED, PINNED or RECENT section, you can unfocus (i.e., navigate backwards) with the ◀ (back-arrow key) or ⌃B.

-- Navigate to the end of navigation history: ⌘▶ (⌘right-arrow) or ^E
+- navigate to the end of navigation history:

-- Navigate to the start of navigation history, which is the original context (title):
+- navigate to the start of navigation history, which is the original context (title):

-The navigation history is currently not saved across invocation of Hooks.
-(But that is coming.)
+The navigation history is currently not saved across invocations of Hookmark.

 Gear menu (⌃G)

-The gear menu, in the top right corner of Hook window, contains several helpful commands.
+The gear menu, in the top right corner of the Hookmark window, contains several helpful commands.
 You can use ⌃G to show the Gear menu.

 Menu bar icon

-The menu bar icon also contains a gear menu, which repeats commands in the Hook popup window gear menu.
+The menu bar icon also contains a gear menu, which repeats commands in the Hookmark popup window gear menu.